ovanderzee/onscreenness/README.md

 ## ...

 ### Install for vanilla javascript-app
-PLace the following code in the HEAD of your webpage:
+Place the following code in the head-section of your webpage:

     <script src="https://unpkg.com/onscreenness@latest"></script>